-- Keep business cards with you at all times and hand them out whenever you see an appropriate opportunity.
-(Be sure to share business cards with any potential clients who are already located along the routes you regularly travel.)
+- Keep business cards with you always and hand them out whenever you see an appropriate opportunity.
+(Be sure to share business cards with potential clients already located along the routes you regularly travel.)

-- Contact local businesses that may need your services and offer them a first-time discount.
+- Contact local businesses needing your services and offer them a first-time discount.

 However you approach it, plan to seek new business to help your trucking company grow proactively.